Keisean Nixon: Green Bay Packers

+2022

 Nixon signed with the Green Bay Packers on March 26, 2022.

 On September 25, 2022, in his second game on the active roster for the Packers, Nixon recorded seven combined tackles and one forced fumble in a Week 3 victory over the Tampa Bay Buccaneers.

 Though Nixon saw defensive snaps throughout the 2022 season, the Packers began to utilize him more often as a return specialist in October.
 Beginning on October 16 during a Week 6 loss to the New York Jets, Nixon returned 35 kickoffs for 1,009 yards (with five returns of 50 yards or more), the only player in the NFL to record more than 1,000 yards that year.
-On January 1, 2023, Nixon returned a kickoff 105 yards for his first NFL touchdown against the Minnesota Vikings, swinging the game's momentum in the Packers' favor and propelling them to a 41-17 victory that kept their playoff hopes alive.
+On January 1, 2023, Nixon returned a kickoff 105 yards for his first NFL touchdown against the Minnesota Vikings, swinging the game's momentum in the Packers' favor and propelling them to a 41–17 victory that kept their playoff hopes alive.
 He was named NFC Special Teams Player of the Week for his performance.
 Nixon finished the season as the NFL's leading kick returner, and was named a first-team member of the 2022 All-Pro Team at that position, receiving 44 out of 50 first-place votes.

+2023

-On March 15, 2023, Nixon re-signed with the Packers for 1 year 4 million.
+On March 15, 2023, Nixon re-signed with the Packers on a 1-year $4 million contract.

+Packers head coach Matt LaFleur told reporters during the offseason that he was exploring ways to utilize Nixon on the offensive side of the ball.
+Nixon worked through some individual drills with the offense during training camp; he finally saw his first action as an offensive player on September 24, 2023, during a Week 3 win over the New Orleans Saints, recording one carry for 11 yards.
+Nixon got his second career interception when he picked off Patrick Mahomes during a 27–19 victory over the Kansas City Chiefs in Week 13.
+He was named to the 2023 All-Pro Team.
+In the Wild Card playoffs against the Dallas Cowboys, Nixon led the team with 11 combined tackles while getting his first career sack on a Dak Prescott scramble, which knocked the Cowboys out of field goal range.
+The following week against the San Francisco 49ers, Nixon had 5 combined tackles on defense.
+He also returned one of San Francisco's kickoffs for 73 yards midway through the third quarter, but fumbled the football.
+It was ultimately recovered by teammate Eric Wilson.
+The Packers lost the game 24–21.